kizx/subtitle2audio/bal4web/readme.eng.txt

    The command line may contain few options [-ln].

 -d <file_name>
-   Uses a dictionary for pronunciation correction (*.BXD, *.DIC or *.REX).
+   Applies a dictionary for pronunciation correction (*.BXD, *.DIC or *.REX).
 The command line may contain few options [-d].
    You may use the desktop application 'Balabolka' to edit a dictionary.

+-lrc
+   Creates the LRC file.
+Lyrics will be synchronized with the speech in the output audio file.

+-srt
+   Creates the SRT file.
+Subtitles will be synchronized with the speech in the output audio file.

+-sub
+   Input text will be processed as subtitles.
+The option may be useful, when the options [-i] or [-c] are specified.

 -host <host_name>
    Sets the hostname of the proxy server.